Emotional intelligence, unfortunately, isn’t commonly taught.

 Hall uses CBT to teach you how to identify emotional triggers and how to overcome intense emotional situations with ease.
 The information is useful and relevant, and will help you to become more relaxed in overwhelming circumstances.

-It investigates real-life situations at home, work, and in relationships, in order to provide the reader with recognisable patterns that are commonplace for emotionally sensitive people.
+It investigates real-life situations at home, work, and in relationships, in order to provide the reader with recognizable patterns that are commonplace for emotionally sensitive people.

 - Clear and concise language.